-- 1. What terms are used in your culture for people who do not conform to heterosexuality?
+- 1. What terms are used in your culture for people who do not conform to traditional definitions of gender?
 Think of ones which are negative, positive and neutral. - 2.
 Do you have anti-sodomy laws in your country?
-Do you know when/ how they were introduced? - 3.
-Discuss the following statement:
+Do you know when/ how they were introduced? - Discuss the following statement: "Homophobia and criminalisation that we are seeing came with colonialism and Christianity."